 “She’s a cousin.”
 Sasha said trying to understand.

-“She’s the daughter of David, Chuck and my first cousin.
+“She’s the daughter of Clint who is my first cousin like David, Mike and Chuck.
 She’s Aunt Margorie’s grandchild.
 She is the eldest daughter of our grandparents.”
 I explained.

 Tony put a hand on Sasha’s arm.
 “Don’t think about it too much, you’ll get a headache.
 Trust me.”
 He chuckled.
 “Let’s just say, the McKenzies will never die out.
 I was surprised to find they weren’t Catholic!”